 States with Medical Marijuana

-According to NORML, as of 2016, 44 states and the District of Columbia allow some form of medical marijuana.
+As of 2016, 48 states and the District of Columbia allow some form of medical marijuana.
 California was the first to legalize medicinal cannabis, with the Compassionate Use Act of 1996.

-28 of these states, as well as the District, allow so-called “whole-plant” MMJ, which can include noticeable levels of the intoxicating chemical THC.
-The other 16 restrict medicinal use to plant matter containing only CBD, a non-intoxicating chemical used to treat seizures and a short list of other conditions.
+A majority of these states allow so-called “whole-plant” medical marijuana, which can include noticeable levels of the intoxicating chemical THC.
+The others restrict medicinal use to plant matter containing only CBD, a non-intoxicating chemical used to treat seizures and a short list of other conditions.

 The states which allow whole-plant medicinal cannabis, including THC, are shown in the table below, along with the associated possession limits.